Clone trooper: Echo

-ARC Trooper Fives
+Fives

-ARC Trooper Fives, CT-27-5555, serves alongside fellow ARC Trooper Echo.
+Fives was an ARC Trooper who served alongside Corporal and fellow ARC Trooper Echo.
 He first appears in The Clone Wars season one episode "Rookies" as a regular trooper.
 He and his unit are assigned to a remote listening outpost that is invaded by Separatist droids.
 Though the invasion is successfully repelled, only Fives and Echo survive, and they are reassigned to the 501st Legion.
 The season three episode "Clone Cadets" depicts Fives and his unit as cadets in training on Kamino.
-The unit, called Domino squad, consists also of cadets Cutup, Droidbait, and Hevy.
+The unit, called Domino Squad, consists also of cadets Cutup, Droidbait, and Hevy.
 They are initially unable to work together to pass their final test.
 Fives and Echo feel weighed down by the others in the squad and ask to be reassigned, but the request is denied.
 Under the advice of Jedi General Shaak Ti, Fives and Echo recommit themselves to Domino, and the squad is able to pass.
 Fives and Echo are eventually promoted to ARC troopers together for their actions while defending Kamino and continue serving with the 501st.
 When assigned to the command of Jedi General Pong Krell during the campaign on Umbara, Fives finds Krell's disregard for clone trooper lives appalling and openly disagrees with Krell and with Captain Rex, who is insistent on following orders.
 After discovering how to pilot Umbaran fighters, Fives, along with fellow clones Jesse and Hardcase disobey direct orders and destroy Umbaran supply ships delivering arms to the Umbaran Capital using the starfighters, with Hardcase sacrificing himself in the process.
 Though their actions allow a Republic victory, Krell, without process of a court-martial, finds Fives and Jesse guilty of treason and sentences them to execution by firing squad.
 However, Fives urges his fellow troopers to see this as an injustice, and the firing squad refuses to execute him.
 After Krell is ousted as a Republic Traitor, Fives is freed from custody and aids Rex and the 501st in arresting Krell, with clone trooper Dogma eventually using Fives' blaster to execute Krell.